davidkabiito/Sentitel/Annotation/README.md

 Contains the rules that were followed while aannotation the data.

-- Annotation snapshots
+- brat_annotation_interface

-Contains snapshots of sample annotations that were used to guide the annotators
+Contains snapshots of sample annotations that were used to guide the annotators.

 Highlights of the annotation: